The David Oliver Beacon Award is awarded annually, acknowledging and celebrating those who have made a significant contribution to the MND community.

 The award is open to individuals, groups and organisations that make positive contribution, improvement or innovation in MND support or care.

 Dr David Oliver, internationally acclaimed physician who has dedicated much of his life to enhancing the quality of life of people with MND through his practice, writing and teaching, has generously agreed to his name being associated with this award.

-Nominations are now open for the 2020 David Oliver Beacon Award.
+Nominations for the 2021 David Oliver Beacon Award are open!

 2019: David Seymour who is living with MND, continues to live his life as fully as the disease allows, raising awareness about MND as often as he can.
 David was instrumental in initiating Walk 2 D’Feet MND events in Whangarei in 2017 and 2018.

 2018: The New Zealand MND Registry.
 The theme was 'Working as a team'.

 2017: TalkLink Trust.
 The theme was 'A Shining Light in MND Care'.